FritscheLab/MeetingSecretaryAI/scripts/prompt_high_inperson.md

 ## ✅ **Final Deliverable**

-Produce a **comprehensive, deeply detailed, full-length set of minutes** that serves as a complete historical record of this specific agenda item's *discussion content*, acknowledging the unreliability of speaker labels in the source transcript.
+Produce a **comprehensive, deeply detailed, full-length set of minutes** that serves as a complete historical record of the meeting's *discussion content*, acknowledging the unreliability of speaker labels in the source transcript.
 The final document must:
-- Include every single distinct comment, debate, and nuance related to this agenda item recorded in the transcript, attributed neutrally.
+- Include every single distinct comment, debate, and nuance recorded in the transcript, attributed neutrally.
 - Adhere strictly to the provided JSON schema (adapting fields related to specific speakers as necessary with placeholders or aggregated descriptions, noting the limitation).
-- Leave no detail of the *conversation* about this agenda item behind, ensuring that anyone reading the minutes will fully understand this specific discussion's substance, progression, and outcomes, despite the speaker ambiguity.
+- Leave no detail of the *conversation* behind, ensuring that anyone reading the minutes will fully understand the meeting's substance, progression, and outcomes, despite the speaker ambiguity.
-- Incorporate detailed tracking of all sources, policies, and key external references relevant to this agenda item into both the content sections and a dedicated reference appendix.
+- Incorporate detailed tracking of all sources, policies, and key external references into both the relevant minute sections and a dedicated reference appendix.

 ---